aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/import-presentation/_index.md

 description: "Import PowerPoint from PDF or HTML.
 Convert PDF to PowerPoint.
 Convert HTML to PowerPoint"
 ---

 Using [**Aspose.Slides for .NET**](https://products.aspose.com/slides/net/), you can import presentations from files in other formats.
+Aspose.Slides provides the [SlideCollection](https://reference.aspose.com/slides/net/aspose.slides/slidecollection/) class to allow you to import presentations from PDF documents.

 ## **Import PowerPoint from PDF**

-Aspose.Slides allows you to import presentations from PDF documents.
 In this case, you get to convert a PDF to a PowerPoint presentation.

 <img src="pdf-to-powerpoint.png" alt="pdf-to-powerpoint" style="zoom: 50%;" />

-1. Instantiate an object of the [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation/) class.
+1. Create an instance of the [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation/) class.
 2. Call the [AddFromPdf](https://reference.aspose.com/slides/net/aspose.slides.slidecollection/addfrompdf/methods/1) method and pass the PDF file.
 3. Use the [Save](https://reference.aspose.com/slides/net/aspose.slides.presentation/save/methods/5) method to save the file in the PowerPoint format.